Innovations in Computer Science (ICS)

 In contrast, Innovations in Computer Science (ICS) intends to give higher weight to the conceptual message of the submissions.
 This commitment is reflected in the name chosen for ICS.

-To the ICS official site and Oded Goldreich's homepage.
+To the ITCS official site and Oded Goldreich's homepage.